 Private notes make it easy to share relevant details or tag in a team member to help resolve the issue at hand.
 You’ll never have to worry about a customer going unanswered or receiving replies from two people on the same issue.

 Save time and effort with Help Scout workflows and tags

-Your customer service team are most valuable when they are spending time understanding your customer’s problem and helping them figure it out, and not when they are clicking around in a messy inbox sorting emails.
+Your customer service team members are most valuable when they’re spending time understanding your customers’ problems and helping them figure them out — not when they’re clicking around in a messy inbox sorting emails.

 Use Help Scout to apply tags and create workflows to automate common tasks.
 For example:

 - Automatically assign billing issues to the finance team.

 - Identify urgent issues and raise their priorities.

 - Give your product team an easy way to review customer feedback on particular issues.

 Use your support conversations to create a better business

 Help Scout’s reporting tools help you turn a stream of customer conversations into usable insights.
 Understand your customers better than ever by answering questions like: